PF94/2003page/README.md

 # What is 2003page?

 2003page is a website that's fully open source.
-It's using the People can contribute to 2003page freely.
+People can contribute to 2003page freely.

 # Q&A